zerebubuth/cgimap-ruby/README.md

 ## Installation ##

-First, you will need [cgimap](https://github.com/zerebubuth/openstreetmap-cgimap), at least version 0.4 - or master.
+First, you will need [cgimap](https://github.com/zerebubuth/openstreetmap-cgimap), at least commit `e7dff10` (anything after 2015-06-22 should be okay).
 The README there should explain installing it, and it's basically just your usual `./configure && make && make install` GNU autotools thing.

 Next, you will need Ruby.
 I prefer to use [rbenv](http://rbenv.org/) to manage my (user) Ruby installation, and I have not tested this installation with a system-installed Ruby.
 You'll also need [Bundler](http://bundler.io/).
 If you don't already have this then you can probably install it by running: